Office of Diversity and Equity for Students

 Hall Memorial Building, South 141E

-Multicultural Student Programs (MSP) is a cultural advocacy and resource unit under the Office of Multicultural Student Affairs.
+Multicultural Student Programs (MSP) is a cultural advocacy and resource unit under the Office of Diversity and Equity for Students.
 It provides support to racial and ethnic minority students and their organizations.
 The MSP Resource Room includes educational books, videotapes, and magazines for focusing on race, culture and diversity.
 MSP also strives to educate the Gallaudet community through programs offered by student paraprofessionals.

 MSP supports Gallaudet in its effort to value and nurture the wealth of cultural, linguistic and ethnic diversity that enriches our community.
 Those who want to expand their intellectual horizons beyond the classroom can attend a variety of programs that celebrate culture, present diverse viewpoints, and foster diversity awareness.